lloydmeta/enumeratum/README.md

 #### PlayEnum

-The included `PlayEnum` trait is probably going to be the most interesting as it includes a bunch of built-in implicits like Json formats, Path bindables, Query string bindables, and form field support.
+The included `PlayEnum` trait is probably going to be the most interesting as it includes a bunch of built-in implicits like Json formats, Path bindables, Query string bindables, and Form field support.

 For example: